-Work has started on a new much-needed Out Of School Hours (OOSH) activity centre at Melrose Park Public School.
+Work has started on a new much-needed Out of School Hours Care (OSHC) activity centre at Melrose Park Public School.

 Melrose Park Primary School Principal Clare Kristensen, City of Parramatta Lord Mayor Cr Bob Dwyer, Member for Parramatta Geoff Lee and PAYCE Director Dominic Sullivan and students turn the first sod.